deanpham98/learn-seq/README.md

     NOTE: `python setup.py insttall` does **not** work with the module at the moment

+## Instruction
+- Mujoco model of franka robot is stored in `mujoco/franka_sim`
+- Insertion environment model is stored in `mujoco/franka_pih`
+- Experiments are put in a seperate branch `exp`
+- To create a training experiment named $EXP_NAME, first create a directory in the `exp` directory, then create a `config.py` file to setup the configurations (primitives, algorithm, ...).
+Refer to the `exp/example_rlpyt` for more detail.
+- To run the training experiment for the round peg-in-hole insertion environment using cpus only

+        python scripts/train_rlpyt -n $EXP_NAME -e round
+    The training progress, trained model, and training info will be stored in the subdirectory of the $EXP_NAME directory.

+- To plot the training performance of all trials in an experiment:

+        python scripts/eval_rlpyt -n $EXP_NAME --plot-only

+- To run the evaluation of all trials in an experiment for 5 episodes, and render the progress, run

+        python scripts/eval_rlpyt -n $EXP_NAME -e 5 --render

+- To run the evaluation for a single trial in an experiment, add `-rn $RUN_NAME` at the end

+        python scripts/eval_rlpyt -n $EXP_NAME -e 5 --render -rn $RUN_NAME

 ## TODO
 - adjust `round_hole_generation.py` so that the `round_pih.xml` can include the generated file
 - fixed divide by 0 (quaternion)